andrewwwmatsko/goit-react-hw-05/README.md

-Find Your Movie
+Find Your Movie 🎞️

-This website allows you to search any movie you want!
+This website allows you to search any movie you want 🙌

 You can find the following information:

-1) Popular movies today
+1) Popular movies today 🎥
-2) Releaase date
+2) Release date 📅
-3) Movie rate
+4) Movie rate 📈
-4) Lanugage
+5) Lanugage 👄
-5) Genres
+6) Genres  😊
-6) Cast
+7) Cast 🕴️
-7) Comments
+8) Comments 🗣️

 Tech stack:
-- React
+- React ⚛
-- JavaScript
+- JavaScript 🧠
-- CSS
+- CSS 🎨